ylify/VEHoP/README.md

     2) transcript: species_name.transcript.fasta
     3) proteins: species_name.pep.fasta

 Note: species_name should be identical to others, otherwise it will fail in the tree visualization.
-We recommend naming the input files according to the rules below.
+We would recommend that you name the input files according to the rules below.

     1) genus_species.genomic/transcript/pep.fasta
     2) If more than one input from the same species, try: